 The ideas behind: No more "business as usual"

-Water is a scarce resource in many places, also including countries with higher incomes.
-According to WBCSD (World Business Council for Sustainable Development), over 60 % of European cities with more than 100.000 people do not have sustainable ground water management.
-This will lead to a substantial water crisis somewhere in the future.
-Cities like Jakarta and Mexico City are already sinking every year because of over-exploitation of ground water resources, and more cities will follow.
+Water is a scarce resource in many places, also in highly developed countries.
+According to WBCSD (World Business Council for Sustainable Development), over 60% of European cities with more than 100,000 people do not have sustainable ground water management.
+This will lead to a substantial water crisis somewhere in the near future.
+Cities like Jakarta and Mexico City are sinking every year due to over-exploitation of ground water resources, and more cities will follow.

-By combining UN SDG no 6: “Clean water and sanitation for all” and no 4: “Quality Education”, we aim at a more sustainable water infrastructure, both in terms of the water circle through society, but also in terms of the energy circle, and how to efficiently use our available resources.
-The cleaned water should be put back into the ground by establishing constructed wetlands, and energy should come from the wastewater treatment plant.
-The International Energy Agency has calculated that 30 – 50 % of a municipality’s energy bill comes from water- and wastewater handling.
-With today's technology, it is possible to turn the treatment plant into a net energy provider, also supplying the water distribution - and as a side effect, the municipality can save up to 40 % on the energy bill.
+By combining UN SDG #6: “Clean water and sanitation for all” and #4: “Quality Education”, we aim at a more sustainable water infrastructure; both in terms of the water circle through society, but also in terms of the energy circle and how to efficiently use our available resources.
+Cleaned water should be put back into the ground by establishing constructed wetlands, and energy should come from the wastewater treatment plant.
+The International Energy Agency has calculated that 30–50% of a municipality’s energy bill comes from water- and wastewater handling.
+With today's technology, it is possible to turn the treatment plant into a net energy provider, also supplying the water distribution - and as a side effect, the municipality can save up to 40% on the energy bill.

 Where do I sign up?

 Follow the link to the Aarhus University / WATEC page, and find application forms, requirements lists and all the practical information you'll need.
-See you in Låsby!APPLY THROUGH AU's website
+See you in Aarhus!LEARN MORE ON AU.DK